Leacavalli/GBS-GWAS-pipeline/README.md

 ```
 nextflow -C nextflow.config run Nextflow_pipeline_FINAL.nf --main --sub1 --sub2 --path_nextflow_dir Path/to/your/Nextflow/Directory --path_conda_envs Path/to/your/conda/env/Directory
 ```
-The command to submit the pipeline as a batch job is:
+Note: Your local conda environments directory can be found using the command "conda config --show envs_dirs" The command to submit the pipeline as a batch job is:
 ```
 sbatch -p sapphire -c 112 -t 3-00:00 --mem=100000 --wrap="nextflow -C nextflow.config run Nextflow_pipeline_FINAL.nf --main --sub1 --sub2 --path_nextflow_dir Path/to/your/Nextflow/Directory --path_conda_envs Path/to/your/conda/env/Directory"